 Procedure Number SS61-01

-Title Student Conduct Code
+Title Student Conduct Code Procedure

 Date Approved 6/8/2010

-Updated & Approved 9/7/10, 5/10/11, 5/8/12, 5/13/14, 11/11/14, 6/8/15, 5/17/16
+Updated and Approved 9/7/2010, 5/10/2011, 5/8/2012

-Related policy 3354:2-61-01
+Related Policy 3354:2-61-01

-(A) Definitions

-- (1) The term "college" means Lakeland Community College. - (2) The term "student" includes all persons who have been admitted to the college either for credit or noncredit courses and have yet to register for classes, are currently enrolled or who have previously been enrolled but have not taken classes for less than one term.
-Persons who were enrolled for classes during spring term and are enrolled for fall term classes are considered to be students over the summer. - (3) The term "faculty" means any person or group of persons hired by the college to conduct academic activities or who is otherwise considered by the college to be a member of its faculty. - (4) The term "college official" includes any person employed by the college, performing assigned administrative or professional responsibilities. - (5) The term "complainant" means any person who submits a charge alleging that a student violated the student conduct code.
+- (A) Definitions - (1) The term "college" means Lakeland Community College. - (2) The term "student" includes all persons taking courses at the college, both full-time and part-time, for credit and non-credit and persons who have been admitted to the college but are not officially enrolled for a particular term. - (3) The term "faculty" means any person or group of persons hired by the college to conduct academic activities. - (4) The term "college official" includes any person employed by the college, performing assigned administrative or professional responsibilities.